Best and worst times to travel in WA this Memorial Day weekend

 What are the best and worst times to travel in Washington this coming holiday weekend?

-Though travel times vary each year and are not always completely predictable, the Washington State Department of Transportation has issued its annual holiday traffic guide with detailed charts.
+Though travel times vary each year and are not always predictable, the Washington State Department of Transportation has issued its annual holiday traffic guide with detailed charts.

-Holiday weekend travel charts are provided for the routes that historically see the most traffic congestion and that do not have other alternative route options:
+Holiday weekend travel charts are provided for the routes that historically see the most traffic congestion and that do not have alternative route options:

-You can expect to see much more traffic than usual on the highways, especially on Interstate 90, and much longer wait times at ferry docks.
+You can expect to see much more traffic than usual on the highways, especially on Interstate 90, and longer wait times at ferry docks.
 Here is a guide to the best times to ride the ferries.

-WSDOT is pretty active on Twitter, so that’s one good way to get real time updates on what’s going on out there before you head out.
-These accounts provide real time updates:
+WSDOT is pretty active on Twitter, so that’s a good way to get real-time updates on what’s going on before you head out.
+These accounts provide real-time updates:

 - @wsdot — Statewide updates